Padrone system

 The padrone system was a contract labor system utilized by many immigrant groups to find employment in the United States, most notably Italian, but also Greeks, Chinese, Japanese, and Mexican Americans.
 The word 'padrone' is an Italian word meaning 'boss', 'manager' or 'owner' when translated into English.
 The system was a complex network of business relationships formed to meet a growing need for skilled and unskilled workers.
 Padrones were labor brokers, usually immigrants or first-generation Americans themselves, who acted as middlemen between immigrant workers and employers.

 Transoceanic travel became more efficient and less expensive due to introduction of the steamship in the 1860s.
 This made enticements by labor agents attractive to individuals who were looking for better wages, but did not want to make the United States their permanent home.
 In the U.S., these 'birds of passage' were employed in growth areas nationwide where the local labor force was too small.
 They worked for mining and railroad companies and agribusinesses, dug canals, and raised livestock.

 The Padrone Act of 1874 was an attempt to ban the system. and by the late 19th century and early 20th century, both the government and the Italian immigrant community struggled to fight the system.
 The government enacted laws, and the Italian immigrant community by organizing movements.
-The system was virtually extinct by 1930.
-The First World War interrupting the flow of immigrants from Europe also contributed to finally abolishing the system.
+The system was virtually extinct by 1911.
+The First World War stopped the flow of immigrants from Europe from August 1914; it finally abolished the system.